ruchitachandhok/sei-flex-49/w03/d1/tabs-lab.md

 # Task 2: Card Flip

+1. Make it so that clicking on the `>` makes the card flip and clicking on the X makes it flip back

+Hints:
 1. Give every card a div denoting the front and a div denoting the back.
 2. Make it such that if you apply a class of "show" to the div, it will (in theory) make the "back" of the card show up: